Archisman-Mridha/dotfiles/README.md

 ## TODOS

+- [ ] Detect the underlying OS and CPU architecture, based on which the [macos.config.nix](./.config/home-manager/macos.config.nix) or the [archlinux.config.nix](./.config/home-manager/archlinux.config.nix) will be imported in [flake.nix](./.config/home-manager/flake.nix).

+- [ ] Setup gopass.

+- [ ] Shift the files inside [.config/home-manager](./.config/home-manager) to [.config/nix](./.config/nix).
+The [.config/home-manager](./.config/home-manager) name is a bit confusing, since it contains files related to both HomeManager and nix-darwin.

 - [ ] Enable image support in Neovim

 - [ ] Setup distant.nvim - lualine integration

-- [ ] Shift the files inside [.config/home-manager](./.config/home-manager) to [.config/nix](./.config/nix).
-The [.config/home-manager](./.config/home-manager) name is a bit confusing, since it contains files related to both HomeManager and nix-darwin.